12 Gluten-Free Recipes (Healthy Kid-Friendly Choices)

 - Combine all the ingredients except the water.

-- Add water to the flour and make balls while adding in a little more at a time to get the desired consistency.
+- Add water to the flour and form balls, adding a little more at a time until you achieve the desired consistency.

 - Wet a square piece of cloth in a bowl of water and lay it flat.